lvb2000/BachelorThesis/README.md

 ### Crazyflie

-The submodule "quad-top-crazyflie-example" contains a working implementation of a crazyflie app which is compatible with the crazyflie firmware.
+The submodule "quad-top-crazyflie-example" contains a working implementation of a crazyflie app which is compatible with the crazyflie firmware. \
+The submodule "tof-camera-logger" contains this same controller as python implementation which can be used as a remote controller.
+It also contains all plotting functionality for analysis and display of my results.

 ## Thesis